 This Global Thematic Review on Education examines the under-researched relationship between education and institutional care.
-It uses a rights-based lens rooted in the principle that all fundamental rights are universal, inalienable, interdependent and indivisible.
+1 It uses a rights-based lens rooted in the principle that all fundamental rights are universal, inalienable, interdependent and indivisible.
 Specifically, it is based on the premise that children's fundamental rights to both education and family life should and can coexist, but that that indivisibility is currently, at times, compromised.

 Children need to grow up in safe, loving families.
-They need more than basic health, nutrition and hygiene to thrive: they also need individualised, personalised nurturing care from a trusted adult - care that institutions, by their very nature, cannot provide.
+They need more than basic health, nutrition and hygiene to thrive: they also need individualised, personalised nurturing care2 from a trusted adult - care that institutions, by their very nature, cannot provide.^{3,4,5}

-A wealth of research from across the globe has demonstrated that institutionalisation harms children's wellbeing and development, especially their physical growth, cognition, and attention, and also their socio-emotional development, mental health and ability to form attachments.
-Young people leaving institutions often face significant challenges as they move into adulthood, as growing up in an environment with overly-structured routines and few opportunities to exercise choice is poor preparation for independent living, leaving them lacking in the social skills and networks they need to live successfully in the community.
-Despite this, it is estimated that at least 5.4 million children worldwide live in institutions which neglect their rights and cannot meet their needs.
-This includes a significant number of educational institutions, which, whilst ostensibly designed to provide education, can replicate the institutional norms and practices which evidence has proven can fundamentally harm children.
+A wealth of research from across the globe has demonstrated that institutionalisation harms children's wellbeing and development, especially their physical growth, cognition, and attention, and also their socio-emotional development, mental health and ability to form attachments.6 Young people leaving institutions often face significant challenges as they move into adulthood, as growing up in an environment with overly-structured routines and few opportunities to exercise choice is poor preparation for independent living, leaving them lacking in the social skills and networks they need to live successfully in the community.^{7,8} Despite this, it is estimated that at least 5.4 million children worldwide live in institutions9 which neglect their rights and cannot meet their needs.10 This includes a significant number of educational institutions, which, whilst ostensibly designed to provide education, can replicate the institutional norms and practices which evidence has proven can fundamentally harm children.

-The right of all children to live with their families is enshrined in a number of treaties, including the UN Convention on the Rights of the Child (CRC), and the UN Convention on the Rights of Persons with Disabilities (CRPD).
-It is further defined in other key documents and guidance, including the Guidelines for the Alternative Care of Children, which calls on States to prevent children's separation from their families wherever possible, and the UN General Assembly's 2019 Resolution on the Rights of the Child, which calls on States to prevent the unnecessary separation of children from their families.
+The right of all children to live with their families is enshrined in a number of treaties, including the UN Convention on the Rights of the Child (CRC),11 and the UN Convention on the Rights of Persons with Disabilities (CRPD).12 It is further defined in other key documents and guidance, including the Guidelines for the Alternative Care of Children, which calls on States to prevent children's separation from their families wherever possible,13 and the UN General Assembly's 2019 Resolution on the Rights of the Child, which calls on States to prevent the unnecessary separation of children from their families.14 as well as the International Covenant on Economic, Social and Cultural Rights (ICESCR), and the Universal Declaration of Human Rights (UDHR).